vijaydaultani/blog/_posts/2021-10-10-demystifying-transformer.md

 ## Embedding

 ### I/P and O/P Embedding
-As a common practise in sequence transduction models, the authors used learned embeddings to convert the input symbols and output symbols to vectors of dimension $$d_{model}$$.
-Also at the decoder side they learned the linear transformation and softmax function to be able to convert the decoders output to predict next-token probabilities.
+As a common practice in sequence transduction models, the authors used learned embeddings to convert the input and output symbols to vectors of dimension $$d_{model}$$.
+Later, the linear transformation and softmax function were learned to convert the decoder output to predict next-token probabilities.

 ### Positional Encoding
-Since transformer process the sequence in parallel, essentially leading to no recurrence and no convolution operation.
-Still since we are processing the sequence which inherently have structure in it, therefore it is important to feed the seuqence information to the model.
-The authors do this by adding "positional embeddings" of the symbols to their relevant input embeddings and feed the summed up together version as an input to the bottom most layer of the input and decoder respectively.
-In the paper authors explored two different types of positional embeddings i.e. learned and fixed embedding.
-Apparently the authors found that both of the different types of embeddings works almost equal in performance.
-But the authors decided to go ahead with fixed embedding since it could easily scale on longer sequence of the input which was not seen in the training data.
+Since the transformer processes a sequence in parallel, it leads to no recurrence and no convolution operation.
+However, we are processing a sequence, which inherently has a structure in it.
+This structure information is important, and therefore, the author feeds the position information to capture the sequence's structure.
+The authors do this by adding "positional embeddings" of the symbols to their relevant input embeddings and feeding the summed-up version as an input to the bottommost layer of the encoder and decoder, respectively.
+In the paper, authors explored two different types of positional embeddings, i.e., learned and fixed embedding.
+The authors found that both of the different types of embeddings work equally well in practice.
+However, the authors decided to go ahead with fixed embedding as described in equation \eqref{eq:positional_encoding_sin} and \eqref{eq:positional_encoding_cos} since it could quickly scale on the longer input sequence, not seen in the training data.

 $$
 P E_{(p o s, 2 i)}=\sin \left(p o s / 10000^{2 i / d_{\text {model }}}\right)